majeedraza1/filterable-portfolio/readme.txt

 After change portfolio slug, you need to regenerate permalink.
 To regenerate permalink, go to *Settings --> Permalinks* from WordPress admin and press on "Save Changes" button.

+= How to use Filterable Portfolio in Gutenberg Block Editor (WordPress 5.0 or later) = Filterable Portfolio is first class citizen in Gutenberg Block Editor.
+Just search 'Filterable Portfolio'.
+There is a dedicated 'Filterable Portfolio' block with live preview for Gutenberg Block Editor.

 = I want to remove Project Date.
 Is it possible? =
 You can add, remove or modify any field using filter hook. *filterable_portfolio_meta_box_fields* Here is an example to remove Project Date.